-Initially published in 2014 as a short story for my undergraduate creative writing class, ‘The Solitary Light’ evolved rapidly into a novel idea when I discovered a family connection to the Lighthouse – a connection made after I wrote the first chapter…
+Initially published as a short story for my undergraduate creative writing class, ‘The Solitary Light’ evolved rapidly into a novel idea when I discovered a family connection to the Lighthouse – a connection made after I wrote the first chapter…

 I have always had a fascination with lighthouses and solitary places, so when I stumbled across South Solitary Island Lighthouse, located 10km off the coast of Coffs Harbour, NSW in early 2014 (after watching the Australian film of the same name), I just had to find out more!
 When ‘The Solitary Light’ short story was published in USC’s creative writing anthology Within Without and promoted via social media, I was contacted by family members in Coffs Harbour (relatives that I had not previously known about).
 A roadtrip to Coffs and conversations around the kitchen table with my charismatic (and cheeky!)
 Great Aunt Pam revealed that her late husband, my Great Uncle Tony was in fact the Doctor who had cared for the families of South Solitary Lighthouse in the mid-1900s!

 How’s that for a truth stranger than fiction?

 Site Research: A Helicopter flight and Meeting the Keeper

 Five years on from first penning the first chapter and numerous visits to Coffs Harbour, I began my Masters in Professional Practice (Creative Writing) at USC to set up a research framework and mentorship for writing ‘The Solitary Light: A Novel’.